ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 [BIP-340 Verification]: https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki#user-content-Verification

-If the above validation fails, the pool follower MUST fail the sidepool.
+If the above validation fails, the pool follower MUST abort the sidepool as per [SIDEPOOL-03][].

 After validation, the pool follower MUST, atomically, update the below in persistent storage: